linea-it/docs/docs/en/sci-platforms/pz_server.md

 A Reference Redshift Catalog can include data from a single spectroscopic survey or a combination of data from several sources.

-!!! danger "ATTENTION: Pipeline requirements"
+!!! warning "Pipeline requirements"
-      If Reference Redshift Catalog is intended to be used as input data for the _Combine Redshift Catalogs_, applying the duplicates resolution feature (see [pipeline details here](./pz_server_crc.md)), it is recommended to include the following columns:
+      If a Reference Redshift Catalog is intended to be used as input data for the _Combine Redshift Catalogs_, applying the duplicates resolution feature (see [pipeline details here](./pz_server_crc.md)), it is recommended to include the following columns:

       * Quality flag (associate with **z_flag** in upload step 3) - `integer`, `float`, or `string` (the original quality flag from the source catalog, when available)
       * Measurement type - `string` (e.g., "s" for "spectroscopic", "g" for "grism/prism", "p" for "photometric", as adopted in [SITCOMTN-154](https://sitcomtn-154.lsst.io/){:target="_blank"})